NFL playoff bracket: Advanced model reveals picks for NFL Wild Card Weekend

 Packers vs. Bears, Saturday, 8 p.m.
 ET

 One of the NFL's most heated rivalries renews when the Chicago Bears host the Green Bay Packers on Saturday night.
 Green Bay has dominated this series over the years, winning 12 of the last 14 meetings with Chicago.
 The Packers enter the playoffs having lost four of their last five games, and Green Bay is just 2-9 ATS in its past 11 games on the road.
 The Bears are 6-1 in their last seven games at home, which includes a 22-16 overtime victory over the Packers on Dec.
-20. This time around, the Bears are favored by one point at home, according to the latest NFL odds.
+20. This time around, the Packers are favored by one point on the road, according to the latest NFL odds.

 - Packers vs. Bears score prediction: Bears 25, Packers 23